 by Matt Slick

 The Bible never tells us that animals have rights.
 Such a position, at least in some of its modern forms, is against Scripture since it often raises animals to the same level as people.
 Today, "animal rights" advocates have a variety of positions.
-Some say that all animals should have the same rights as people while others say that though they are not people that they should be granted autonomy and that we should not use them in any way whether it be for food, research, or as pets.
-Advocates have a variety of justifications for their positions, but none of them, as far as I've seen, are Biblically based.
+Some say that all animals should have the same rights as people, while others say that though they are not people, they should be granted autonomy and that we should not use them in any way, whether it be for food, research, or as pets.
+Advocates have a variety of justifications for their positions, but none of them, as far as I've seen, are biblically based.